Nakato53/Nakato53/README.md

 ### Hi
-I'm Nakato53, a french youtuber, speaking about web developpment.
-On this page you will find all of the code snippets that I share on my youtube channel.
+I'm Nakato53, speaking about web developpment.
+On this page you will find all of the code snippets that I share.

 #### 🔗 Link to my Youtube channel
 [![YouTube](https://img.shields.io/badge/youtube-red?style=for-the-badge&logo=youtube)](https://www.youtube.com/@nakato53)